 We all have a certain way to do certain things.
 Such as putting your left shoe on before the right or carrying your purse on the left side.
 It is a comfortable routine, however there might be more than one way of doing things.
 I can only properly explain this with an example.

 When I started writing for My Story Of I I tried doing my writings on the computer, for all obvious reasons.
 Writing then usually takes significantly longer than when I do it with pen and paper.
 I know this because when I am abroad I write with pen and paper and I can put down a post in half the time it takes with the computer.
-It may not seem efficient but it is to me, because I am gettting things on paper and typing something over takes less time than writing a complete new post.
+It may not seem efficient but it is to me, because I am getting things on paper and typing something over takes less time than writing a complete new post.
 Get what I am saying?
 I am still getting the same result, I just get there in a different way.
 A way that works better for me.
 Instead of standing still and using what seems to be the most efficient and practical way, I am using a way that not seems but is, to me at least, the best way of doing things.
+Sometimes practicality loses.

 I hope this helps you the way it is helping me.